 The meal kit industry is a fast-growing sector of the C\$124 billion Canadian grocery industry.
 The meal kit subscription service has become a more mature industry.
-Nonetheless, management estimates that there are 1.5 million meal kit subscribers to be converted in Canada within 5 years.
 The meal kit concept has its roots in Stockholm, Sweden when, in 2007, Kicki Theander launched Middagsfrid, a service that brought bags of groceries to people's doors and it was an instant hit.
 Theander's brand quickly spread to Denmark, Germany, Belgium, and Switzerland, and spawned a range of competing companies.
 Many different meal kit companies now operate in Sweden, and the country's population is approximately 10 million people.

-Today, the meal kit market is growing quickly in the U.S., after first gaining popularity in Europe, with the global market expected to reach US\$8.9 billion by 2025 (US\$5 billion in 2017) and the U.S. market alone surpassing US\$3.3 billion in 2018 according to management and third-party estimates.
+Today, the meal kit market is growing quickly in the U.S., after first gaining popularity in Europe, with the global market expected to reach US\$8.9 billion by 2025 (US\$5 billion in 2017) and the U.S. market alone surpassing US\$3.3 billion in 2018 according to management and third party estimates.
 Considering the size of the end market, penetration rates do not have to be that high for meaningful dollars to shift to the meal kit delivery market, and low-single-digit market penetration could produce meaningful food sales.